WWE Women's Championship (1956–2010)

 The 1956 to 2010 version of the WWE Women's Championship was a women's professional wrestling world championship in World Wrestling Entertainment (WWE).
-The company claims a lineage that dates back to September 18, 1956, when The Fabulous Moolah became the third NWA World Women's Champion, although it had only been a part of the WWE (then the World Wrestling Federation; WWF) since 1984.
+The company claims a lineage that dates back to September 18, 1956, when The Fabulous Moolah became the third NWA World Women's Champion, although it had only been a part of the WWE (then the World Wrestling Federation, or WWF) since 1984.

-The World Wrestling Federation did not exist in its modern incarnation in 1956, but claim this year for the championship's establishment and do not recognize any title changes from when Moolah became champion until she lost it in 1984, to Wendi Richter, prior to which Moolah sold the rights to the title to the WWF and it became the WWF Women's Championship.
+The World Wrestling Federation did not exist in its modern incarnation in 1956, but claim this year for the championship's establishment and do not recognize any title changes from when Moolah became champion until she lost it in 1984, prior to which Moolah sold the rights to the title to the WWF and it became the WWF Women's Championship.
 With the company claiming a lineage beginning in 1956, it made the Women's Championship the oldest active professional wrestling championship in WWE until its retirement in 2010 after it was unified with the WWE Divas Championship, which briefly became known as the Unified WWE Divas Championship.
 The final champion was Layla.

 A new WWE Women's Championship was created in April 2016, and although both championships share the same name and the original is considered to be the predecessor, the new championship does not carry the lineage of the original.
 In September 2016, the newer title was renamed as Raw Women's Championship but reverted to WWE Women's Championship in June 2023.